TamTunnel/Apache-TacticalMesh/CONTRIBUTING.md

-# Contributing to Apache TacticalMesh
+# Contributing to TacticalMesh

-Thank you for your interest in contributing to Apache TacticalMesh!
+Thank you for your interest in contributing to TacticalMesh!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct